Community Pharmacy Produce Prescriptions (CP3):

 Tufts Team

-Manager of Partnerships and Events, Food is Medicine Institute, Friedman School of Nutrition Science & Policy
+Project Manager, Food is Medicine Institute, Friedman School of Nutrition Science & Policy

 Lizbeth Moreno Loeza